 1 Once AI can produce its own computer code, it will be able to design highly capable androids that will supplant humans in the workplace.
 Since all humans will then be unemployed, where will the 'earnings' come from for consumerism to continue supporting the global economy?
 It's obvious to me that there needs to be a new financial system.
 This web site proposes and details such a system.

 2 Many people have tattoos, plastic surgery or gender change for no medical reason.
 In a world of bioengineering, how will your government stop thousands of back street clinics changing their clients genome, in order to look more attractive?
-Some of these genome changes maybe passed on to future generations, thereby trashing the human genome.
+Some of these genome changes maybe passed on to future generations, thereby trashing the standard human genome.
 Imagine the bar scene in the movie Star Wars, at your local.
 Such a situation would prove catastrophic for the medical services.
 A similar problem already exists in the UK regarding teeth-whitening clinics.
 These are required to be registered with the General Dental Council, but some have illegal qualifications, resulting in burns and lost teeth in clients.
+Teeth whitening kits are now available to everyone on the internet.
 If the authorities can't put a stop to that, what hope is there for the future?

 3 In a world of AI, what is to stop one person (a domineering politician having a bad day) from triggering WWIII, when that nation's armed forces consist solely of androids and AI equipped missiles, requiring minimal human intervention?
 Only a world technocracy can counter this threat by scrapping military weapons, thereby channeling the newly available personnel into building a new civilisation for everyone on this planet.
-Many ships and aircraft could become part of an international rescue organisation, or engage in oceanographic research.
+Many ships and aircraft could become part of an international rescue organisation, or engage in oceanographic research, or the removal of polluting waste such as plastic.

 4 What is there to stop major aerospace companies in the USA from triggering a galactic war with aliens, when American politicians appear to be unwilling to engage in forensic accountancy, regarding unrealistically expensive science and aerospace projects?
 Something is going on, but the USG is doing nothing in order to monitor this.
 Does the TR-3B exist?
 Not according to USG.
 If Russia has nuclear powered cruise missiles, why doesn't the USA have something equally as fantastic?
 Why is it lying to its allies on this subject?
 Why is it lying to its own electorate?
 Plausible deniability fools no one.